-- 13.12 Public Access to Records.
-At a minimum, the following documents must be made available for public inspection at the grant recipient's central office: - Approved POST training grant application - Articles of Incorporation, bylaws, and a board membership list (if applicable) - All contracts (including funding, consulting, goods and services (training vendor contracts), and delegate contracts) pertaining to POST funds - Personnel related documentation including timesheets, invoices and all applicable personnel policies - Contracting and payment information funded by POST - All quarterly and final reports (including audits) made to POST on projects funded with POST funds - Minutes of grant-related meetings to include training approvals and individual board member voting - Training surveys, needs assessments, POST program rules, policies, procedures, grant requirements, etc.
+- 13.10 Eligible Training Recipients.
+POST funds are for peace officers who are current employees of law enforcement agencies within the State of Colorado.
+Civilian employees, civilian employees of law enforcement agencies, or military personnel may enroll in these courses only if there are extra spaces available and no peace officers are displaced or wait listed.
+Civilian and military personnel may not be provided POST funds for scholarships, nor may funds be used to provide refreshments or class supplies.
+If personnel attending classes are not peace officers, the Training Region is responsible for removing their names from the attendance roster (or clearly indicate their civilian/military status) prior to submitting the roster to POST.
+Grantees may not include civilian or military personnel in their reporting numbers to POST or include them in the "number of students attending" within the grant management data base. - 13.11 Public Access to Records.
+At a minimum, the following documents must be made available for public inspection at the grant recipient's central office: - Approved POST training grant application; - Articles of Incorporation, bylaws, and a board membership list (if applicable); - All contracts (including funding, consulting, goods and services (training vendor contracts), and delegate contracts) pertaining to POST funds; - Personnel related documentation including timesheets, invoices and all applicable personnel policies; - Contracting and payment information funded by POST; - All quarterly and final reports (including audits) made to POST on projects funded with POST funds: - Minutes of grant-related meetings to include training approvals and individual board member votes; - Training surveys, needs assessments, POST program rules, policies, procedures, grant requirements, etc.